Part Four

 Erëmirë Krasniqi: How did that behavior change?

-I found an academy where anyone could go in, anyone could go.
+I found an academy where anyone could go in, anyone could go out.
 It wasn’t the same dedication as before.
 It wasn’t the same dedication because this was said to me by my professor when I went for my third-level studies, “Do you think it’s them?”
 After I finished my studies, I met him because I became a professor here, “How is it going with your students?”
 He asked me.
 He said, “Do you think that my students are like you used to be?
 Things have changed.”

 Erëmirë Krasniqi: How did these fast steps affect you?